What is Qantas’ policy on pet acceptance?

 Are there any quarantine regulations based on destination?

 For Western Australia, Tasmania, Lord Howe Island, Norfolk Island, Thursday Island, and international destinations quarantine regulations apply.
 For more information, you can contact Qantas Contact Centres, other freight offices, or the applicable state or country quarantine office.

 When making a pet booking, you as the ‘shipper’ are responsible for completing all necessary documentation required for the country of destination, as well as all local Australian Quarantine regulations.

 Traveling on the same Qantas flight as your pet

-If you wish to travel on the same Qantas flight as your pet, you will need to confirm your pet’s booking before making your own reservation.
+Following the temporary changes to Qantas’ pet travel policy, if you wish to travel on the same Qantas flight as your pet, you will need to talk to your pet travel specialist about your options.

-Qantas accepts Service Dogs in the passenger cabin free of charge, on all domestic and international flights to Chile, China, Hong Kong, Johannesburg, New Zealand, Singapore, Tokyo (Narita/Haneda), and the US.
-All Service Dogs accompanying in the aircraft cabin passengers with disabilities traveling on Qantas flights must be registered as a service animal with the appropriate authority.
-For a Service Dog to be accepted in the passenger cabin, passengers with disabilities must:
+Qantas accepts Service Dogs in the passenger cabin free of charge, on all domestic and international flights to Chile, China, Hong Kong, Johannesburg, New Zealand, Singapore, Tokyo (Narita/Haneda), the US and the UK (Pet Travel Scheme).
+Qantas defines Service Dogs as dogs that have been trained to assist a person with a disability and classify them as Guide Dogs, Hearing Dogs, or Assistance Dogs.

 For international travel, Service Dogs are subject to entry permits and in some cases quarantine regulations.
-For travel to the UK, Qantas accepts the carriage of Service Dogs via Dubai only.
+For travel to the UK, Qantas accepts the carriage of Service Dogs via Perth or Singapore.
 Only when entering the UK, a collapsible crate is required for use in the unlikely event of a diversion (Defra requirement).
 The crate may be carried in the aircraft cabin free of charge on Qantas flights to and from the UK.